mtolly/onyx/haskell/README.md

 ## Functions

-  * Convert to RB3 (takes song.ini, creates _rb3con)
+  * Convert to RB3 (takes CON/RBA/song.ini, creates _rb3con)

-    Attempts to convert a Frets on Fire / Phase Shift song to Rock Band 3.
+    Imports from a Rock Band 3, Frets on Fire, or Phase Shift song, and creates either a Rock Band 3 CON file or a Magma v2 project.

-    Here is a sample of the steps performed:
+    Here is a sample of the steps performed when importing from FoF/PS:

       * Adds appropriate `[music_start]`, `[music_end]`, and `[end]` events
       * Generates an automatic `BEAT` track from MIDI time signatures